 Various variables are considered when making a compression spring.
 These variables include the wire material, wire diameter, Coil length, shape, direction and tightness, wire shape, Number of coils, the type of ends, Stress tolerance and the Operating conditions.

 Compression springs are applied in several aspects, these include exercise equipment, trampolines, toys, weapons (firearms), screen doors, among several other mechanisms.
-At Birmingham Springs, we can fabricate springs for any of these uses as long as you have the specifications and dimensions.
-We also specialize in crafting and manufacturing custom compression springs in small and large orders.
+At Central Birmingham Springs, we can fabricate springs for any of these uses as long as you have the specifications and dimensions.
+We also specialise in crafting and manufacturing custom compression springs in small and large orders.
 Our compression springs are being used in applications and products across the entire country, and our experienced engineers have worked in this field for several years.